mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

    :align: center
    :scale: 40 %

+   Figures of DE-9IM used in the island detection algorithm.

  * Store the edges in a list of lists of the edges of each island.